 1990-1999 Jordan Cabernet Sauvignon Vintages

 Ah, the memories.
-There were so many great cabernet vintages in the 1990s, it’s hard to pick the best.
-Upon release, red wines from 1990, 1991, 1994, 1997 and 1999 were all rich and complex vintages; 1992, 1993 and 1995 produced cabernets that were most elegant and supple, but equally delicious.
+There were so many great cabernets in the 1990s, it’s hard to pick the best.
+Look at all those red fruit notes in the wine vintage chart!
+Upon release, red wines from 1990, 1991, 1994, 1997 and 1999 were all rich and complex; 1992, 1993 and 1995 produced cabernets that were most elegant and supple, but equally delicious.
 The 1996 is considered a sleeper vintage that came around with age; winemakers were struggling to replant vineyards due to the phylloxera epidemic, but compelling wines were still produced.
 1998 was the most challenging vintage of the decade in terms of weather, yielding leaner, more elegant wines.
 But, 1998 blossomed and gained complexity with time.
-Magnums of 1998 Jordan opened at our Christmas party three years ago were the star of the show.
+Magnums of 1998 Jordan opened at our winery Christmas party three years ago were the star of the show.
 Still alive with lots of cherry fruit and layers of silk.
 These vintages are still drinking nicely, so view the wine vintage chart for flavorful profiles that suit your taste.
 Click view all vintages to see tasting notes.

 2000-2009 Jordan Cabernet Sauvignon Vintages